 Policies and Guidelines

-International Health Review (IHR) is an open access peer-reviewed journal published biannually.
-It provides a modern and multidisciplinary platform for free and fast publications broadly covering all aspects of medical and health sciences.
+Scientific Inquiryand Review (SIR) is an open access peer-reviewed journal published on a quarterly basis.
+It provides a modern and multidisciplinary platform for free publications providing knowledge about the research updates in various fields of science.

 - Ethical Policy